khallnayak/Speedometer/README.md

 # Speedometer
-Creates a tkinter speedometer with flexible range which is easy to update
+Creates a tkinter speedometer with flexible range which is easy to update.

 ### Step 1
 1. Import the ```speedometer.py``` module in your project.